Image augmentation can increase the generalizability of your model’s performance by increasing the diversity of learning examples for your model.

-Doing your augmentations through Roboflow ("offline augmentation) rather than at the time of training has a few key benefits.
+Doing your augmentations through Roboflow ("offline augmentation") rather than at the time of training has a few key benefits.

-Increases model reproducibility.
+Model reproducibility is increased.
 With Roboflow, you have a copy of how each image was augmented.
 For example, may find your model performs better on bright images rather than dark images, so you should collect more low-light training data.

-Decreases training time.
+Training time is decreased.
 Augmentations are CPU-constrained operations.
 When you’re training on your GPU and conducting augmentations on-the-fly, your GPU is often waiting for your CPU to provide augmented data at each epoch.
 That adds up!

-Decreases training costs.
+Training costs are decreased.
 Because augmentations are CPU-constrained operations, your expensive, rented GPU is often waiting to be fed images for training.
 That’s wasted dollars.

 Randomly flip (reflect) an image vertically or horizontally.
 Annotations are correctly mirrored.
+How does this work?

-Horizontal: Flip the image’s numpy array in the left/right direction.
+Horizontal: Flip the image’s NumPy array in the left/right direction.

-Vertical: Flip the image’s numpy array in the up/down direction.
+Vertical: Flip the image’s NumPy array in the up/down direction.

 Randomly rotate an image 90 degrees or 180 degrees.